vijaybalebail/In-memory-workshop/In_memory/Enable_load/setup-inmem.md

     </copy>
     ````

-2. The In-Memory Area is a static pool within the SGA that holds the column format data (also referred to as the In-Memory Column Store).
+The In-Memory Area is a static pool within the SGA that holds the column format data (also referred to as the In-Memory Column Store).
 The size of the In-Memory Area is controlled by the initialization parameter INMEMORY\_SIZE (default is 0, i.e. disabled).
 As the IM column store is a static pool, any changes to the INMEMORY\_SIZE parameter will not take effect until the database instance is restarted.
 Note :  The default install of database usually set a parameter MEMORY_TARGET which manages both SGA (System Global Area) and PGA(Process Global Area).
-In the earlier version, AMM was not supported and we had to set SGA and PGA exclusively.
+In the earlier version, Automatic Memory Management (AMM) was not supported and we had to set SGA and PGA exclusively.

+2. Login as sys
     ````

     <copy>sqlplus / as sysdba ;